KenKundert/nestedtext/doc/file_format.rst

     An indented value must follow a multiline key.
 The indented value may be either a multiline string, a list or a dictionary.
-The combination of the key item and its value forms a *dictionary item*.
+The combination of the key item and its value forms a *dictionary item*; or an inline list or dictionary.

 **Dictionary items**: